-Name of Policy: Licensing Act 2003 - Statement of Licensing Policy Lead Officer (responsible for assessment): Stewart Broome Department: Licensing Others Involved in the Assessment (i.e. peer review, external challenge): Date EIA Completed: 28/8/2015

-What is an Equality Impact Assessment (EIA)?

-As part of any effective policy development process, it is important to consider any potential risks to those who will_be affected by the policy's aims or by its implementation.
+Name of Policy: Licensing Act 2003 - Statement of Licensing Policy Lead Officer (responsible for assessment): Stewart Broome Department: Licensing Others Involved in the Assessment (i.e. peer review, external challenge): Date EIA Completed: 5/6/2025 What is an Equality Impact Assessment (El.
+A)?
+As part of any effective policy development process, it is important to consider any potential risks to those who will be affected by the policy's aims or by its implementation.
 The Equality Impact Assessment (EIA) process helps us to assess the implications of our decisions on the whole community, to eliminate discrimination, tackle inequality, develop a better understanding of the community we serve, target resources efficiently, and adhere to the transparency and accountability element of the Public Sector Equality Duty.
 The word 'policy', in this context, includes the different things that the Council does.
 It includes any policy, procedure or practice - both in employment and service delivery.
-It also includes proposals for restructuring, redundancies and changes to service provision.

-(a) What is the policy trying to achieve? i.e. What is the aim/purpose of the policy?
+It also includes proposals for restructuring, redundancies and changes to service provision. (a) What is the policy trying to achieve? i.e. What is the aim/purpose of the policy?
 Is it affected by external drivers for change?
 What outcomes do we want to achieve from the policy?
-How will the policy be put into practice?

-It is a requirement under section 5 of the Licensing Act 2003 to have and review a statement of licensing policy at least every 5 years.
-It provides the framework for determining applications.

-(b) Who are its main beneficiaries? i.e. who will be affected by the policy?

-Persons wishing to conduct licensable activities

-(c) Is the EIA informed by any information or background data (quantitative or qualitative)? i.e. consultations, complaints, applications received, allocations/take-up, satisfaction rates, performance indicators, access audits, census data, benchmarking, workforce profile etc.

-Yes - a full consultation took place between 16 July 2015 and 25 August 2015, and no adverse comments were received.

-(d) Does this policy have the potential to cause a positive or negative impact on different groups in the community, on the grounds of any of the protected characteristics? (please tick all that apply)

-Ethnicity

-Gender

-Disability

-Gender Reassignment

-Pregnancy & Maternity

-Age

-Religion and Belief

-Sexual Orientation

-Marriage & Civil Partnership

-Caring Responsibilities
+How will the policy be put into practice? nsing Act 2003 to have and review a statement of des the framework for determining applications. (b) Who are its main beneficiaries? i.e. who Persons wishing to conduct licensable activiti es (c) Is the EIA informed by any information consultations, complaints, applicatio n or background data (quantitative or qualitative)? i.e. ns received, allocations/take-up, satisfaction rates, census data, benchmarking, workforce profile etc. Yes - a full consultation will take place between en 21 June 2025 and 1 August 2025 o cause a positive or negative impact on different nds of any of the protected characteristics? (please Gender R Disability S Gender Reassignment M ge eligion and Belief exual Orientation larriage & Civil Partnership aring Responsibilities been any demographic changes or trends locally?
+Are there any barriers to accessing the policy or service?

 Please explain any impact identified: i.e. What do you already know about equality impact or need?
 Is there any evidence that there is a higher or lower take-up by particular groups?
-Have there been any demographic changes or trends locally?
-Are there any barriers to accessing the policy or service?
+Have there